TAbdiukov/CISSP-mnemonics/README.md

 * Computer Fraud and Abuse Act - CFAA 1986 - **First** major legistlation to fight cybercrime.
 Think: **CFAA - F for First**.

-#### EPCA, CALEA, USA PATRIOT ACT
+#### ECPA, CALEA, USA PATRIOT ACT

-* Electronic Communications Privacy Act - EPCA 1986 - Makes it illegal to invade electronic privacy of an individual.
+* Electronic Communications Privacy Act - ECPA 1986 - Makes it illegal to invade electronic privacy of an individual.
-* Communication Assurance for Law Enforcement Act - CALEA 1994 - Amends EPCA to make wiretaps possible for law enforcement, regardless of technology used.
+* Communication Assurance for Law Enforcement Act - CALEA 1994 - Amends ECPA to make wiretaps possible for law enforcement, regardless of technology used.
 * USA PATRIOT ACT of **2001** - Broadened wiretapping authorizations, no thanks to 9/11 in 2001.

-Think of EPCA and CALEA - as a seed and a flower.
+Think of ECPA and CALEA - as a seed and a flower.
 Yes, calea is a plant, but let's make CALEA a CAULIPOWER with sour taste.
-EPCA grows into CALEA flower.
+ECPA grows into CALEA flower.
 Then terrorists come, and the garden of CALEA has to be destroyed.
 Like the privacy had to be destroyed.

 ### U.S. Import and Export